The angular momentum dependence of nuclear optical potentials

+Ref.~\cite{mackob79} compared the effects on the elastic scattering $S$-matrix, $S_{lj}$, that are due to (i), coupled neutron pickup channels, Ref.~\cite{kobmac76}, with (ii), the contribution to $S_{lj}$ of a phenomenological $l$-dependent term.
+This comparison indicated that part at least of $l$ dependence can be attributed to coupling to pickup channels.
+Subsequently, coupled reaction channel (CRC) calculations are much more highly developed enabling much more rigorous comparisons of the same kind involving explicitly $l$-dependent potentials fitted to data.
+It is now straightforward to invert $S_{lj}$, for a given $l$-dependent potential, as well as from any CC calculation, making it possible to compare the resulting $l$-independent potentials and thus match empirical $l$ dependencies with $l$ dependencies arising from channel coupling.

 Delaroche \etal~\cite{del86} examined the effect of coupling to giant resonances upon $|S_{lj}|$ but not upon $\arg (S_{lj})$.
-As shown in~\cite{kobmac76}, it is the argument of the S-matrix which relates most directly to the effect on the real part of the potential.
-The combination of $l$-transfer and momentum transfer involved in exciting giant resonance states is a likely source of $l$-dependence, and this awaits exploration.
+As shown in~\cite{kobmac76}, it is the argument of the $S$-matrix which relates most directly to the effect on the real part of the potential, especially for nucleons.
+The combination of $l$ transfer and momentum transfer involved in exciting giant resonance states is a likely source of $l$ dependence, and this deserves exploration.